 - Extreme variability in many characteristics, including health, size, temperament, feed efficiency, and calving ease.

-- Possible tendency to be harder on fences than more easygoing breeds.
+- Possible tendency to be harder on fences than more easygoing breeds (not a problem in Lowline Angus).

 - Dislike of heat (not a problem in Red Angus).